 A year-long class, in which thematic units are used to develop foundational skills in writing, reading, listening, speaking, viewing, and vocabulary.
 The focus is on helping students think independently, develop and defend opinions, communicate effectively for a variety of purposes, and read and analyze a variety of quality American literature.
 Students are encouraged to grow as independent writers and thinkers through an emphasis on the writing process.
-Units will correspond with time periods covered in American History.
+Assessments include projects, speeches, and essays.

-Multimedia (10-12)
+Multimedia (10-12) Semester 1 credit